Jsrodrigue/sidekickAI/README.md

 - Multi-agent routing in the future

 ## How It Works (High Level)
-1. The user sends a message in a selected Knowledge Base folder.
+1. The user sends a message in a selected Knowledge Base folder (or without any folder).
 2. The LangGraph worker node processes the input.
-3. Relevant documents are retrieved if RAG is enabled.
+3. If RAG is enabled and applicable, relevant documents are retrieved.
-4. Tools are invoked only when necessary.
+4. Tools are invoked only when necessary (based on model decisions and enabled tool settings).
 5. The response is generated and saved to the folder-specific chat.

 ## Tools
+Sidekick exposes multiple tool groups.
+Any tool can be enabled/disabled at runtime, and the agent only uses tools when needed:
-- RAG (Retrieval-Augmented Generation) for document-based answering.
+- **RAG (Retrieval-Augmented Generation)** for document-based answering (optional tool, not always invoked).
 - File tools for reading, writing, and listing files.
 - Web search for external information.
 - Python execution for dynamic tasks.